webglider/google-ctf-17/icrc.md

 `final` now contains a list of 82 expressions for each of the coefficients of the remainder polynomial.
 The coefficients of each *b<sub>i</sub>* in the expressions are either 0/1.
 Since we want the remainder to be `0`, each of these expressions must equal `0`.
 Hence, we have *82* equations in *82* boolean variables.
 Solving these will lead us to our answer.

 ## Solving the constraints
 The left hand side of each equation is a sum of a set of boolean variables and the right hand side is either 0/1.
 Since, addition in GF(2) is nothing but the boolean XOR operator, these are essentially *XOR constraints*.
-A cyrpto-optimized SAT solver should easily be able to solve for these constraints.
+A crypto-optimized SAT solver should easily be able to solve for these constraints.
 Since GF(2) is a field, solver's don't need to brute-force over all possible variable assignments.
 Instead they can use [Gaussian Elimination](https://en.wikipedia.org/wiki/Gaussian_elimination) to solve the system of linear equations in GF(2).

-I used [CryptoMiniSAT](https://github.com/msoos/cryptominisat) for this purpose because is support gaussian elimination while dealing with XOR constraints and has a very simple python interface.
+I used [CryptoMiniSAT](https://github.com/msoos/cryptominisat) for this purpose because it supports gaussian elimination while dealing with XOR constraints and has a very simple python interface.
 (It needs to be compiled with the right flags to enable gaussian elimination).
 Using the interface we can easily construct XOR constraints from the previously obtained expressions:
 ```python
 from pycryptosat import Solver
 s = Solver(verbose = 1)